botpress/documentation-v12/docs/managing/proactive.md

 Here we're using the [replyToEvent](https://botpress.com/reference/modules/_botpress_sdk_.events.html#replytoevent) function from the SDK to reply to the current event and [renderElement](https://botpress.com/reference/modules/_botpress_sdk_.cms.html#renderelement) to render our custom content.

-### Send proactive only to new users
+### Send Proactive Only to New Users

 When you want to respond only to new users, you have to check if their session is new.
 We can do that by looking at the session's last messages.

-- Make sure that you've sent an event from your webpage.
-See the examples above.
+- Make sure that you've sent an event from your webpage (see the examples above).
 - Use this code in your `before_incoming_middleware` hook:

 ```js